Orange is one Maine Coon color that is so vibrant it’s hard to ignore.

 They are fantastic companion cats and thrive on interaction with their owners.

 They are friendly towards adults, children, babies, and other pets, which is one of the reasons why they are so popular as

 The Orange Maine Coon (AKA red or ginger) has a very distinctive coat which is described by some people as an exotic, vibrant color.

 We’ve owned four orange Maine Coons with extraordinary personalities.
 There’s more on whether a cat’s color has any bearing on its behavior in a moment.

 Most orange Maine Coon kittens are males, in fact, approximately three out of four orange Maine Coon kittens are males.

 If both Maine Coon parents are orange then all their kittens will be orange too.
 Most orange Maine Coon kittens are tabby cats.

 The Science Behind the Orange Cat

-As males only have one X-chromosome, if they carry the orange gene with an O allele they will be orange; if they carry an orange gene with an o allele they will be black or brown.
+As males only have one X-chromosome, if they carry the orange gene with an ‘O’ allele they will have an orange coat; if they carry an orange gene with an ‘o’ allele they will have black or brown fur.

-If you have ever wondered why there are more orange male cats than females the above shows that males have a 1 in 2 chance of being orange and females only have a 1 in 3 chance.
+If you’ve ever wondered why there are more orange male cats than females it’s because males have a 1 in 2 chance of being orange and females only have a 1 in 3 chance.